 in 1837, and Emily Jane in 1839.

 The 1841 census shows the family living on Southwood Lane, Hornsey,

 Middlesex.
-Emily Ann was mothering six children, ranging in age from 1-9 years.
+Emily Ann was mothering six children, ranging in age from 1 to 9 years.
 Twenty-year old

-Frederick Woolbert is living with the family.
+Frederick Woolbert was living with the family.
 His occupation is listed as a solicitor.